Eduardo Romualdez: Personal life

-Romualdez was married to Concepcion Veloso.
+Romualdez was married to Concepcion Veloso, the daughter of Jose Maria Veloso.
 They had 4 children.
 He was a member of the Rotary Club becoming president in 1953 and later, as a district governor of Rotary International.
 He also supported the Philippine Tuberculosis Society and the Philippine Cancer Society.

 Death

-Romualdez died in his sleep on July 19, 2001 at age 91.
+Romualdez died in his sleep on July 19, 2001, at age 91.
 He was buried on July 24 at La Loma Cemetery.